rsanchezmo/tensorbot/README.md

     }
 ]

-bot.run(experiment_name='my_exp', update_interval=5, plot_config=plot_config,
+bot.run(experiment_name='my_exp', update_interval=1, plot_config=plot_config,
         tensorboard_path='YOUR_TENSORBOARD_PATH')
 ```

 To finish the process, just press `Ctrl+C` in the terminal where you are running the script.
 I thought about
-stopping when there is now new data for a while.
+stopping when there is no newer data for a while.
 May include this functionality in the future.

 You should receive messages like this:
 ```